supreethr23/Hybrid-Identity-with-Entra-ID/Labfiles/Lab01-Setup-Hybrid-Identity-with-On-Prem-AD-and-Entra-ID.md

 # Lab 1: Setup Hybrid Identity with On-Prem AD and Entra ID

 ## Lab Overview
 This lab focuses on setting up a hybrid identity solution using on-premises Active Directory (AD) and Microsoft Entra ID.
-It guides users through the process of configuring Active Directory on a Windows Server, adding users/groups to the domain controller, and configuring directory synchronization with Azure AD Connect to sync identities between on-premises AD and Entra ID.
+It guides users through the process of configuring Active Directory on a Windows Server, adding users/groups to the domain controller, and configuring directory synchronization with Microsoft Entra Connect to sync identities between on-premises AD and Entra ID.

 ## Lab Scenario
 In this lab scenario, you are tasked with setting up a hybrid identity solution to seamlessly manage user identities across on-premises and cloud environments.
 By configuring Active Directory on a Windows Server, adding users/groups, and setting up directory synchronization with Microsoft Entra Connect, organizations can achieve centralized identity management and enable single sign-on capabilities for their users.